 (From the dialogue the Archipelago’s not completely US-centric.
 Thus, I wonder if the former year 1968 looks like Pierre Trudeau, or if the former year 1979 looks like Margaret Thatcher…)

 “Shiny New Year” usually airs on ABC between Christmas and New Year’s.
 It also airs throughout December on ABC Family.
 It’s included as an extra on “The Year Without a Santa Claus” DVD, as well as the various Rankin-Bass holiday special box sets.

-There’s no specific Boxing Day-themed specials that I know of, but the December 26th holiday (celebrated in the United Kingdom and the various Commonwealth countries) does get occasionally mentioned in animation:
+There’s no specific Boxing Day-themed specials that I know about.
+However, the December 26th holiday (celebrated in the United Kingdom and the various Commonwealth countries) does get occasionally mentioned in animation.